 I believe a personal level of acceptance (Read Previous Post – Why I don’t love Running) has helped me understand and look at the concept of ‘running’ in a completely different way.
-It is nothing complex, just that I feel a lot freer whenever I run, jog or sometimes ‘waun’ (walk+run).
+It is nothing elaborate, just that I feel a lot freer whenever I run, jog, or sometimes ‘waun’ (walk+run).

-All along I wondered – why conform to the norms of training?
-Though I never took any active measures to really ponder as to what or how I wanted to run.
-Now.. i want to know more.
+All along, I wondered – why conform to the norms of training?
+Though I never took any active measures to ponder what or how I wanted to run.
+Now, I want to know more.

-Most would know instinctively, what’s möglich and what isn’t?
-It is a matter of effort and it might involve some time (proportional to effort) to trust those instincts and enjoy the process of training.
-Be it anything, just work out a pattern.
+Most would know instinctively what’s möglich and what isn’t?
+It is a matter of effort, and it might involve some time (proportional to effort) to trust those instincts and enjoy the process of training.
+Be it anything, work out a pattern.
 Here’s what I did:

-When I realised I could make use of treadmill to train myself (I hated it before), I was clear as to why I never fancied myself training on a treadmill before.
-It’s simple – I never gave time to the nuances of treadmill training and instead preferred running outside, where I could control speeds and choose roads at will.
+When I realised I could use the treadmill to train myself (I was not too fond of it before), I thought, why I never fancied myself training on a treadmill early.
+It’s simple – I never gave time to treadmill training nuances and instead preferred running outside, where I could control speeds and choose roads at will.

 Now, I still love running outside but what’s changed is that – I do not mind using treadmills.
-Acclimatising to ever changing seasonal weather also helped me to decide to give treadmill a go.
+Acclimatising to ever-changing seasonal weather also helped me to decide to give the treadmill a go.

 Ok, coming back to the pattern.
 This technique is a work in progress.
-More work has been done and so I can comment on the progress I have had so far.
-Have a target time and commit to engage yourself on the treadmill – it helped me to define a direction because it was a personal project.
+More work has been done, so I can comment on the progress I have had so far.
+Have a target time and commit to engaging yourself on the treadmill – it helped me define a direction because it was a personal project.

-Start by selecting a basic walking speed, a factor which indicates the km/h or miles/h.
+Start by selecting a raw walking speed, a factor that indicates the km/h or miles/h.
 When you start to feel comfortable walking, shake up the order – plan to move outside your comfort zone gradually.